christianhatch/WaxApp/README.md

 WaxApp
 ======

 The official Wax iOS app repository.
+It's also around for nostalgic purposes.
+It was once a fantastic app, but now that its server and API have been lost to time, it serves as a snapshot of my development experiences in 2013.